Shortly after their press conferences, the two groups that had been striving for several years to map the human genome published their findings:

 - Keep looking for genes.

-As of March 2010, 19,956 protein-encoding genes had been positively identified, but there probably are a thousand or more still to be found.
+As of 2020, 19,757 protein-encoding genes had been positively identified, but there may be more to be found.

 - Determine the human proteome; that is, the total complement of proteins we synthesize.